Home / Military History / Battle of Trebia 218 BC...

 Hannibal then sent his Numidian cavalry to provoke the Roman camp.
 They attacked the Roman camp briefly before retreating across the Trebia River.
 Sempronius was furious with the attack and ordered the entire Roman army to pursue them.
 The Roman soldiers were rushed from their sleep and had to march out without having breakfast.

-Crossing the Trebia River
+Crossing the Freezing Trebia River

 The hungry Roman army had to cross the freezing waters of the Trebia River early in the morning, chasing the nimble Numidians.
 This left the Roman soldiers: